Thank you for visiting the INDIA HP Store

 Continued, unstructured (or self-structured) playability has been the hallmark of the GTA experience.
 The Online mode takes this same enjoyable - but lonely - experience and mechanics, and provides an ongoing multiplayer funhouse of content and experience.

-Grand Theft Auto V is available on Steam for $29.99 with this link.
+Grand Theft Auto V is available on Steam.
 You can also find out about other expanded options available there.

 Suggested rig for this game: Get the full 4K experience of GTA with the HP OMEN Obelisk desktop PC, which is engineered for gaming performance.
 It’s configurable up to a speedy 8-core Intel Core i9-9900K processor with liquid cooling.
 Up to an NVIDIA GeForce, RTX 2080 Ti (with 11GB dedicated GDDR6 vRAM) provides real-time ray-tracing technologies for immersive, hyper-realistic graphics.